suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 # D. Implementation Conformance Matrix {#implementation-matrix}

-This section summarizes the functionality a minimal implementation needs to offer to claim conformance to this specification, in the absence of an application profile standard specifying otherwise.
+This section summarizes the functionality a minimal manifest processor implementation needs to offer to claim conformance to this specification, in the absence of an application profile standard specifying otherwise.